Hawaii Tennis Open

-As of July 2022, The Hawaii Open is now the Waikiki Cup.

 The Hawaii Open is a hardcourt men's and women's professional tennis tournament held annually in Honolulu, Hawaii.
-The tournament features players from the WTA and ATP Tours.
+The tournament features players from the WTA and ATP Tour.
 The invitational tournament occurs immediately before the ATP Tour and WTA Tour begin the new season in late December.
+As of July 2022, The Hawaii Open is now the Waikiki Cup.

 The Hawaii Open features three rounds of single-elimination matches played over three days in a best two-out-of-three set format.
 Third sets are played as a tie-break with the first to 10 points declared the winner.

 History

-The Hawaii Open tennis tournament began as a Women's Tennis Association (WTA) 125K series event in 2016.
-During the first two years as a WTA 125K series event, the tournament was held at the Patsy T. Mink Central Oahu Regional Park.
-The tournament was held during Thanksgiving week in late November.
+The Hawaii Open tournament began as a WTA 125 event in 2016.
+During the first two years, the tournament was held at the Patsy T. Mink Central Oahu Regional Park during Thanksgiving week in late November.

 2018 Hawaii Open

 In 2018, the tournament added a men's draw and became a men's and women's invitational tournament over three days, December 21, 22, and 23.
-The tournament featured six men and six women and moved to the Blaisdell Arena in Honolulu.
+It featured six men and six women and moved to the Blaisdell Arena in Honolulu.
 The tournament also featured a pro–am at Kailua Racquet Club and a Players Party held at the Prince Waikiki.